-- Setting content and privacy restrictions - Preventing explicit content and content ratings - Preventing web content and restrict Siri web search - Restricting game centre - Allowing changes to privacy settings - Further details on tools available for parents and carers can be found here. - To enable parental controls for Samsung and Google devices, you will be required to download the Google family link app from the Google PlayStore.
+- Setting content and privacy restrictions - Preventing explicit content and content ratings - Preventing web content and restrict Siri web search - Restricting Game Center and Apple Arcade - Allowing changes to privacy settings - Further details on tools available for parents and carers can be found here. - To enable parental controls for Samsung and Google devices, you will be required to download the Google family link app from the Google PlayStore.